 There are so many ways to have a healthier and less wasteful period.
-Last time we talked about menstrual cups, but menstrual cups aren’t for everyone or for every situation.
+Last time, we talked about menstrual cups, but menstrual cups aren’t for everyone or for every situation.

-The also carry pads specifically for postpartum.
+They also carry pads specifically for postpartum.

 They have wings that snap together and they absorb your flow throughout the day.
 They don’t have adhesive like disposable pads.
 I was initially worried that it might move around, but it didn’t.
 It was locked in place all day and all night!

 After the pad is full, rinse it and wring it out under cold water.
-If you’re doing laundry right away you can throw it in the wash.
+If you’re doing laundry right away, you can throw it in the wash.

 If you’ll be doing laundry a little later, hang it to dry.
 You don’t want it to mildew up your laundry.